movinalot/azure-202-advanced/content/3_Chapter-Three/_index.md

 ---

-In this chapter, you will enter your information to confirm course attendance and login to the Azure portal with your assign credentials.
+In this chapter, you will complete the course enrollment, review the lab credentials, and login to the Azure portal with your assign credentials.